OctopusDeploy/docs/docs/packaging-applications/build-servers/metadata/jira.md

 ## Jira Integration Prerequisites

-This functionality builds upon the functionality to [track metadata and work item](/docs/packaging-applications/build-servers/metadata/index.md) information through your CI/CD pipeline.
+The Octopus Deploy integration with Jira builds upon the functionality to [track metadata and work item](/docs/packaging-applications/build-servers/metadata/index.md) information through your CI/CD pipeline.
+To take advantage of the two-way sharing of data, you need to do the following.

+* Install one of our official build server plugins with support for our metadata step.
+This list currently includes [JetBrains TeamCity](https://plugins.jetbrains.com/plugin/9038-octopus-deploy-integration) and [Atlassian Bamboo](https://marketplace.atlassian.com/apps/1217235/octopus-deploy-bamboo-add-on?hosting=server&tab=overview) and we'll add Azure DevOps and Jenkins in the future.
+* Update your build process to add and configure the Octopus Metadata step to push commit details, build information, and work item data to Octopus.
+* Ensure your Octopus Metadata step has set the 'Process commit messages' field.

+Once this is done, the [metadata will appear in the package feed details](/docs/packaging-applications/build-servers/metadata/index.md#building-the-metadata) for any package in the internal feed that has had metadata pushed.
+Further, if you [create a release](/docs/packaging-applications/build-servers/metadata/index.md#releases-and-deployments) of a project containing one package(s) with metadata, the work items are collected from the selected package versions and displayed with the package details and can be used for [generating and sharing release notes](/docs/packaging-applications/build-servers/metadata/release-notes-templates.md) as well.

 ## Connecting Jira Server and Octopus Deploy